socsensor/security-sensor-lab/README.md

 Security Sensor Lab

-Hands-on SOC lab with Zeek, Suricata, traffic generation, and analysis write-ups.
+Hands-on SOC sensor environment with Zeek, Suricata, Logstash, and real traffic analysis.

-A hands-on SOC lab built to practice real blue-team skills using Zeek, Suricata, and simulated network traffic.
-This project captures real logs, screenshots, errors, fixes, and analysis similar to what analysts handle in an actual SOC environment.
+This repo documents a functioning SOC sensor environment built on Ubuntu VMs.
+While the traffic is generated in a controlled lab, the tools are real, the logs are real, and the visibility is real.
+Zeek, Suricata, and Logstash are configured to monitor live traffic from real system activity — DNS queries, HTTP sessions, DHCP leases, Nmap scans, and curl probes.
+This setup reflects how a production SOC ingests and analyzes network data, with screenshots and markdown posts highlighting protocol visibility, anomaly detection, and troubleshooting.

 Purpose
 This lab demonstrates the ability to: